 - Income levels a number of main income streams are subject to demand, in particular parking, bereavement services and planning.
 The Council has limited means to address issues of demand however income is an area that receives particular budget monitoring attention with new or diverse forms of income being explored - Interest rates the volatility in interest rates has impacted on investment returns.
-Any overall decrease in rates will reduce income.
-An increase or decrease in interest rates of 0.25% changes investment income by about £120,000. - Pension's costs the Council continues to face the pressure of the rising costs of pension's provision.
+Any overall decrease in rates will reduce income. - Pension's costs the Council continues to face the pressure of the rising costs of pension's provision.